dwongdev/sugoi-supernote/README.md

 - [Video] [How to Sideload Apps on your Super Note A6X2](https://www.youtube.com/watch?v=pKOJCIAzA04) - Video showing steps on how to sideload on SN A6X2.
 - [Video] [Supernote A6X2: How to Side Load Apps](https://www.youtube.com/watch?v=QYLRL3VaeLY) - Video on sideloading Obsidian on SN A6X2.
 - [Video] [Testing Android Apps on A Supernote Nomad](https://www.youtube.com/watch?v=UU_2ob0ttiY) - Video showing which apps can be sideloaded.
+- [Video] [Supernote A5X & A6X beginner guide - 2022](https://www.youtube.com/watch?v=BcvVz8SbrJk): basic tutorial on keywords, Kindle and more.

 ----